mjgroth/deephys/docs/source/usage.rst

 1. Extract images 🖼️, categories 🐕, and neural activity 🔥🔥🔥
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is all the variables we need for each data distribution:
+Here is all the variables we need to extract for each data distribution:

-- ``caregory_names``: Strings indicating the name of each category.
-Dimensions: ``[#categories]``.
 - ``images``: They need to be in the range [0, 1].
 It is advisable to resize them to a small size (eg. 64x64 pixels) to save space and memory.
 They can be color or grayscale images.
 Dimensions: ``[#images,#channels,H,W]``.
 - ``groundtruth``: Integer indicating the ground-truth label number for each image.
 Dimensions: ``[#images]``.
 - ``neural_activity``: For each image, extract the neural activity that you want to visualize.
-This can be obtained for as many layers as you want.
-If you want to visualize a convolutional layer or a transformer, please see this for options (TBD).
+The neural activity needs to be extracted for each layers we indicated in the model that we want to visualize.
 Dimensions for each layer: ``[#images, #neurons]``.

-All these can be Python lists or numpy arrays.
+All these variables can be Python lists or numpy arrays.

-🤯 IMPORTANT: Make sure that the order of the images is aligned with the order of the neural activity.
+🤯 IMPORTANT: Make sure that the order of the images is aligned with the order of the groundtruth and the neural activity.
+🤯 If you want to visualize a convolutional layer or a transformer, please see this for options (TBD).

+We will also need the ``caregory_names``, which is a list of strings indicating the name of each category (Dimensions: ``[#categories]``).

 2. Convert the data to a Deephys-compatible format ✨
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~